Back to main blog page

 About the Blogger

-Karen Kapsanis is the Editor in Chief of the Journal of Protective Coatings & Linings, an inexplicably lifelong fan of the Green Bay Packers, and a surprisingly speedy sprinter.
+Karen Kapsanis was the Editor in Chief of the Journal of Protective Coatings & Linings when these blogs were written.
+Post-JPCL, Karen remains an inexplicably lifelong fan of the Green Bay Packers and a surprisingly speedy sprinter.

 Friday, September 28, 2012